Norman Harold Steed

 He was awarded a M.B.E in 1969 for services for agriculture and later became a Justice of the Peace.
 Both Reg Lingington of Monkton Patrol and Norman Steed had mysterious farm farms on the same day in July 1960.

 David Steed, son of Norman Steed, donated his father’s uniform, complete with "KT 203" insignia, to the British Resistance Organisation museum at Parham Airfield and he has Norman's lapel badge.
+See an article about his discovering his Dad's explosives.
 In 1994 he was interviewed by Stephen Sutton for the Imperial War Museum.

 Other pictures